 Let’s imagine you are going to a party and there’s food on the table which you have never tasted or are not sure about it.
 What will you do?
 Will you take a large spoon and stuff your mouth full of it or will you just taste it with a little spoon first?
 Now, unless you’re a badass foodie, the second approach seems more reasoning.

 In the same way, when you are buying your first stock, invest small.
 Buy 10 stocks or invest under 5k.
 There are many benefits of investing in small.

 First of all, you will learn how the technicalities like how to buy/sell using the trading account and you can be much confident while investing as the amount is not that large.

-Second, let’s take the worst case scenario before we move to the bright one.
-It’s very rare case that you can lose entirely 100% in delivery.
-Most probably, even if your stock selection does not turn out to be what expected, you will lose 40-50% of your initial investment.
+Second, let’s take the worst-case scenario before we move to the bright one.
+It’s a very rare case that you can lose entirely 100% in delivery.
+Most probably, even if your stock selection does not turn out to be what is expected, you will lose 40-50% of your initial investment.
 When your initial investment is small, let’s say 5k, then losing 2-2.5k will not affect you much financially and moreover, will not hurt your morale.

 Third, if your stock turned out to perform well, you can always increase the investment amount.
 As mentioned above, the aim is not to fear the market by making small losses.
 The real aim is not to miss big opportunities.